sriharsh1104/react_udemy/README.md

 - Vite
 - FFmpeg.wasm for client-side video processing
 - pdf-lib for PDF editing capabilities
+- Express.js for backend API
+- yt-dlp for social media downloading
 - Modern CSS with gradients and animations

 ## Notes